 To open one, follow these steps:

-- Link up with a Metamask, a hardware wallet, or a coin base wallet which holds ETH that you will use to collateralize for your loan
+- Link up with a Metamask, a hardware wallet, or a coin base wallet with ETH that you will use to collateralise your loan.

 - Go to the OPEN CDP section and specify how much ETH you wish to lock up and the value of DAI that you want to generate against that ETH.
 You may notice that your liquidation price grows as you increase the DAI to be generated.
-Usually, any value under a 200% collateralization ratio is deemed at-risk, so it is important to pay attention to the liquidation price and collateralize sufficient ETH.
+Usually, any value under a 200% collateralisation ratio is deemed at risk, so it is important to pay attention to the liquidation price and collateralise sufficient ETH.

-- Go to the COLLATERALIZE & GENERATE DAI section and confirm your loan details.
+- Go to the COLLATERALISE & GENERATE DAI section and confirm your loan details.

-- Always keep an eye on the price of ETH and the effect it might have on your collateralization ratio.
-You always have the option of lowering your liquidation risk by locking up more ETH in your CDP.
+- Always keep an eye on the price of ETH and its effect on your collateralisation ratio.
+You can always lower your liquidation risk by locking up more ETH in your CDP.

 Closing Your Account Or Withdrawing Your Balance

-You have the option of paying back the stability fee in DAI and also to withdraw your collateral.
-The beauty of the MakerDAO portal is that you have the option of either closing the CDP completely or leaving it open if ever you need to borrow again at a later stage.
+You have the option of paying back the stability fee in DAI and also withdrawing your collateral.
+The beauty of the MakerDAO portal is that you can either close the CDP completely or leave it open if you ever need to borrow again at a later stage.

-Additionally, the only time that you will have access to ETH that is locked up in your CDP is once your debt is paid off entirely.
+Additionally, the only time you will have access to ETH locked up in your CDP is once your debt is paid off entirely.

 You must be aware that if the price of ETH starts to drop, you may face liquidation if decisive action is not taken.
-It is highly recommended that you avoid borrowing the maximum amount possible and rather consider getting loans of smaller amounts that come with a reduced risk of liquidation.
+It is highly recommended that you avoid borrowing the maximum amount possible and rather consider getting smaller loans with a reduced risk of liquidation.

 How Do You Use The Account?

-When a person plans to make use of CDP, they must first send a series of transactions to MakerDAO’s smart contracts and create a Collateralized Debt Position through the MakerDAO system.
+When a person plans to use CDP, they must first send a series of transactions to MakerDAO’s smart contracts and create a Collateralised Debt Position through the MakerDAO system.

 After the CDP is created, the account holder must then deposit assets into the account.
 MakerDAO only accepts deposits in Ether that may be used as collateral, although more assets are in the pipeline.

 The assets that are deposited are accepted and secured by the CDP.
-Users now have access to generate or borrow DAI, as needed.
-As mentioned earlier, a successful loan request is dependent on the collateral value remaining at 150% of the value of the DAI that is intended for the loan.
+Users now have access to generate or borrow DAI as needed.
+As mentioned earlier, a successful loan request depends on the collateral value remaining at 150% of the DAI intended for the loan.